geotools/geotools/docs/developer/conventions/module.rst

   * jdbc-postgis - plugin allowing jdbc to work with postgis database
   * epsg-hsql - plugin allowing referencing to work with epsg codes
-  * Shapefile - plugin providing shapefile support
+  * shapefile - plugin providing shapefile support

 * modules/extension/ - extensions and extras built using the library

+  * app-schmea - support the mapping of content to an applicaiton schema
   * brewer - generate styles from for a feature collection
   * xsd - bindings for xml parsing / encoding